 The lodge sleeps 8 people in comfort and is well suited to growing families as there is a large ground floor bedroom with twin beds and a bunkbed.

 Coniston Water is a few minutes walk from the lodge through woodland.
-Visitors have access to a private beach (shared with the properties in the old stable yard).
+Visitors have access to a private lakeside area (shared with the properties in the old stable yard).
 There are two Canadian canoes available for use at guests own risk.
 Walks on the surrounding fells can be accessed directly from the lodge.